 I am currently working as a lecturer at the Cognition, Language and Communication bachelor, where I have designed and taught courses on Philosophy of language, methodology of empirical research, Statistics in the R programming language and Human Cognition.

-My areas of interests include implicit learning, automatic information processing, morphosyntactic processing, and the interaction of linguistic and cognition-general cognitive mechanisms during language use.
+My areas of interests include automatic information processing, morphosyntactic processing, the mental lexicon, and the interaction of purely linguistic and cognition-general cognitive mechanisms during language use.

 I am currently interested on researching the mental lexicon.
 Specifically, the cognitive mechanisms involved in accessing and retrieving lexical representations.